waridh/obsidian_0/README.md

 # obsidian_0

+## What is this?

+- The first knowledge vault
-Knowledge vault, created to work with the Obsidian program.
+- created to work with the Obsidian program

-## Links
+- Has automated syncing for both desktops and mobile